Welcome to a tutorial on how to use sessions in PHP. So you have heard of this session thing, and trying to figure out how it works?

 PHP SESSIONS

-All right, let us now get into the examples and details of how sessions work in PHP.
+All right, let us now get into the examples of working with sessions in PHP.

 1A) PHP SESSION START